junxit/us-congress-bills-117/metadata.md

 - 2021-04-14 — Mr. Pallone moved to suspend the rules and pass the bill.
 - 2021-04-14 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 381 - 37 (Roll no. 99). (text: CR H1748)
 - 2021-04-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 381 - 37 (Roll no. 99).(text: CR H1748)
+- 2021-04-15 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.